 Here's a list of 6 popular types of training videos.

-The how-to-guides are gaining widespread popularity for their easy-to-understand content and a visual step-by-step process to understand a particular service, product, or hobby simpler and more interactive.
+3. How-to-Guides The how-to-guides are gaining widespread popularity for their easy-to-understand content and a visual step-by-step process to understand a particular service, product, or hobby simpler and more interactive.
 For example, watching a How to Bake a Cake video is more appealing than reading a 2-page recipe post on How to Bake a Cake.
-The aforementioned BuzzFeed Tasty is a great example of cookery based how-to-guide videos.
+The aforementioned BuzzFeed Tasty is a great example of cookery-based how-to-guide videos.
+This idea can be used for any other food court or ghost kitchen/cloud kitchen.

 Though video editing is considered a specialized niche, it does not mean that you can never try your hand at it.
 Even if you lack experience creating a training video, you can still pick up the pace and make an impactful training video.